 Kirigami is released, a set of QML components to develop applications based on Qt for mobile or desktop devices.

-On October 14, KDE celebrates its 20the birthday.
+On October 14, KDE celebrated its 20th birthday.
 The project that started as a desktop environment for Unix systems, today is a community that incubates ideas and projects which go far beyond desktop technologies.
-Your support is very important for our community to remain active and strong.
-Please consider becoming a contributor of our projects and/or make a donation.
+To celebrate its anniversary the community published a book written by its contributors.
+We also had parties been held in eight countries.